200 Team Volunteer Projects

 NETSCOUT employees have achieved an amazing milestone: We completed 200 team volunteer projects!

 Through NETSCOUT’s Heart of Giving, our charitable giving programs, any employee who sees an opportunity to address an issue in their community can step up and organize a team to work on it.
-When five or more employees volunteer for at least three hours, NETSCOUT provides a volunteer grant of $2,500 to the organization.
+When six or more employees volunteer for at least three hours, NETSCOUT provides a volunteer grant of $2,500 to the organization.
 Our 200th team volunteer project since the program’s inception was at the Northern Illinois Food Bank in Geneva, Illinois, where 12 members of NETSCOUT’s regional sales team spent an afternoon unloading, sorting, and packaging 5,480 pounds of food, which provided meals for 4,567 families in the Chicagoland area.

 Craig Krupke, NETSCOUT regional director for the North Central region, was the team captain and spearheaded the effort.